jakebathman/tailwindcss-uk-docs/source/docs/padding.blade.md

 By default Tailwind provides 19 fixed padding utilities for each side and axis.

-If you'd like to customize these values for padding, margin, width, and height all at once, use the `theme.spacing` section of your `tailwind.config.js` file.
+If you'd like to customise these values for padding, margin, width, and height all at once, use the `theme.spacing` section of your `tailwind.config.js` file.

-@component('_partials.customized-config', ['key' => 'theme.spacing'])
+@component('_partials.customised-config', ['key' => 'theme.spacing'])
 + sm: '8px',
 + md: '16px',
 + lg: '24px',
 + xl: '48px',
 @endcomponent

-To customize only the padding values, use the `theme.padding` section of your `tailwind.config.js` file.
+To customise only the padding values, use the `theme.padding` section of your `tailwind.config.js` file.

-@component('_partials.customized-config', ['key' => 'theme.padding'])
+@component('_partials.customised-config', ['key' => 'theme.padding'])
 + sm: '8px',
 + md: '16px',
 + lg: '24px',
 + xl: '48px',
 @endcomponent

-Learn more about customizing the default theme in the [theme customization documentation](/docs/theme#customizing-the-default-theme).
+Learn more about customising the default theme in the [theme customization documentation](/docs/theme#customising-the-default-theme).

 @include('_partials.variants-and-disabling', [